BLB Solicitors

 So important

-In a recent article, solicitor Megan Miller, a Swindon-based expert in Lasting Powers of Attorney and the Court of Protection matters, explained the different types of LPA and why it is so important to have one in place.
+In a recent article, Jenny Greenland, an expert in Lasting Powers of Attorney and the Court of Protection matters, explained the different types of LPA and why it is so important to have one in place.

-In response to this latest research, Megan said:
+In response to this latest research, Jenny said:

 “Understandably, it really isn’t nice having to think about a time in the future where we might lose our mental capacity, but it really is so important to plan now in case that happens.
 While the number of Lasting Powers of Attorney registered increased last year, I do find it very worrying that only half of the adult population have heard of LPAs and even among those who have, so few truly understand how they work.